alukosdev/ccsp/guidance/enisa-cloud-computing.md

 ## Overview

-*Cloud Computing: Benefits, risks, and recommendations for information security* is a paper published by the European Union Agency for Network and Information Security (ENISA) that identifies and categorizes *35 security risks*.
+*Cloud Computing: Benefits, risks, and recommendations for information security* is a paper published by the European Union Agency for Network and Information Security (ENISA) that identifies and categorizes *35 security risks* related to cloud computing.
 From these risks, it further identifies the *top eight* security risks based on likelihood and impact.
 This paper allows an informed assessment of the security risks and benefits of using cloud computing - providing security guidance for potential and existing users of cloud computing.

 ## Risks